-- For all system operating limits: All available resources shall be committed to avoid shedding non-dispatchable load before a contingency. - For IROLs and BPS parts of the system: Non-energy limited resources shall be pre-committed so that following a single-element contingency, the system can be re-prepared within 30 minutes to operate to IROL and BPS emergency contingency limits, without shedding non-dispatchable load.
+- For all system operating limits: All available resources shall be committed to avoid shedding non-dispatchable load beforeloadbefore a contingency. - For IROLs and BPS parts of the system: Non-energy limited resources shall be pre-committed so that following a single-element contingency, the system can be re-prepared within 30 minutes to operate to IROL and BPS emergency contingency limits, without shedding nonshedding non-dispatchable load or price responsive load.